Press Release - 11-20-19

 Snowmobile Registrations Must Be Renewed Annually

 The New York State Department of Motor Vehicles (DMV) reminds New Yorkers to register their snowmobiles.
 Snowmobile registrations must be renewed annually.
-DMV allows snowmobilers to renew registrations online on the DMV website, by mail or in person at a DMV office.
+DMV allows snowmobilers to renew registrations online, by mail or in person at a DMV office.

 “To promote use of New York’s beautiful and extensive snowmobiling trails we have made the registration process easy,” said Mark J.F.
 Schroeder, DMV Commissioner and Governor’s Traffic Safety Committee Chair.
 “We want all snowmobilers to have fun but we urge them to be safe and responsible on the trails.”